-Engagement with development practitioners and Makerere University professors and lecturers provides students with the latest information, theories, debates, and expertise on issues in Uganda.
+Engagement with development practitioners, community activists, and Makerere University professors and lecturers provides students with the latest information, theories, debates, and expertise on issues in Uganda.
 Makerere University students are invited to SIT lectures, allowing local and US students to share ideas and perspectives.

 Hone your academic focus with a program elective.

 For two weeks in the middle of the program, students concentrate their studies in one of five areas: